KVSlab/VaMPy/docs/atrium.md

 To ensure that the hemodynamics are captured sufficiently inside the left atrial appendage, we will perform mesh generation with refinement of this particular region.
-To manually refine a region on the geometry, the user may provide the `--refine-region True` flag, or
+To manually refine a region on the geometry, the user may provide the `--refine-region` flag, or
-`-r True` for short.
+`-r` for short.
 Thus, to include a user-defined area of refinement, run the following command:

 ``` console
 $ vampy-mesh -m constant -i LA_Endo/5/LA_Endo_5.vtp -r True -el 1.5 -bl False -fli 1 -flo 3 -at